mfresonke/new-ubuntu-setup/README.md

 ## Ubuntu
 ### System Preferences Tasks
 - Security & Privacy -> Search -> Uncheck Use Web
+- Software & Updates -> Updates ->
+   - Check for Updates: Daily
+   - When there are Security Updates: Download and Install Automatically
+   - Other Updates: Every Two Weeks (I hate being annoyed by the gui updater)

 ## Application Preferences
 ### Terminal